 Four dead hostages are to be released by Hamas and Israel is to release over 600 imprisoned Palestinians who, according to the original agreement on ceasefire, should have been released already on Saturday.

 Hamas has confirmed the new agreement.
-The release will be carried out via Egypt on Wednesday, according to an Israeli government source to The Times of Israel.
+The release can be carried out via Egypt as early as Wednesday, according to an Israeli government source to The Times of Israel.
+However, a Hamas spokesperson tells the news agency AP that the handover of the four Israelis' remains will take place on Thursday instead.

-Last week, Israel postponed the handover of Palestinians when they were outraged by Hamas' "display" of coffins and hostages at previous handovers.
+Last week, Israel postponed the handover of the Palestinians after being outraged by Hamas' "display" of coffins and hostages during previous handovers.

 The bodies are the last four to be handed over to Israel under the current ceasefire agreement's first phase, which expires on Sunday.